benjaminpinto/arena-live-chat/readme.md

 > **Note:** This project uses fake data to perform tests, so the file `cypress.env.json` is being versioned.
 With sensible data, this doesn't should happen.

 > **Important:** This project uses Github actions to implement a simple CI workflow.
-If you want to clone it and run at your own repository, remember to update project's ID at [`cypress.config.js`](./cypress.config.js) file, and set your CYPRESS_RECORD_KEY at Github secrets.
+The [script](./.github/workflows/cypress-tests.yml) is ready with a matrix to make it possible run tests in parallel, if a Cypress Dashboard is available.
+The plugin [Sorry-Cypress](https://github.com/sorry-cypress/sorry-cypress) is also an alternative.

 ## About the project structure